duckysmacky/lockbox/README.md

 Currently, the CLI is implemented and can be used for all major operations, but it is planned to have both *CLI* and *GUI* modes to appeal to a wider range of audience.

-The complete list of commands can be viewed with `lockbox --help`.
+The complete list of commands can be viewed with `databoxer --help`.
 Below are shown just the most common commands.

 ### Encrypting files